brasilikum/EvaluationSystem_for_Courses/README.md

 ARMA-Hausarbeit
 ===============

+Homework for the course 'AdvancedRichMediaApplications' on the University of Applied Sciences Osnabrück.

+PHP, Zend Framework

-Hausarbeit in AdvancedRichMediaApplications von Philipp Nardmann und Georg Hartmann.
+By Philipp Nardmann & Georg Hartmann
-Thema ist ein Evaluationsystem für Veranstaltungen an der HS Osnabrück.